octobercms/docs/2.x/services/parser.md

 ### Using HTML in Markdown

 Markdown is a superset of HTML so you can combine HTML and Markdown in the same template.
-When Markdown encounters a HTML tag, the Markdown syntax will deactivate for all the content inside.
+When Markdown encounters an HTML tag, the Markdown syntax will deactivate for all the content inside.

 ```html
 <div>